hanwen/go-mtpfs/README.md

 mtplvcap is a multi-platform (Windows/Mac/Linux) relay that broadcasts Live View stream of Nikon DSLRs.

-Combination of mtplvcap and OBS makes it possible to turn Nikon DSLRs into web cameras.
+Combination of mtplvcap and OBS will turn your DSLRs into web cameras.
 Enjoy video chatting on Google Hangouts/Meet/Zoom etc. with your favorite cameras!

 Proceed to "How to install" and "Usage" to get started.